mittalnarain123/TR-MAZE/README.md

 The input data for the program includes:

-- Maze definition in a 2D array representaion (0 for Aisle, 1 for Wall),
+- Maze definition in a 2D array representation (0 for Aisle, 1 for Wall),
 - Maze entrance point
 - Maze exit point